wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

   replace : "_"
 ```

-### addTag
+### addTag and addTagIfNotExists

-Adds a point tag with the specified value to all points.
-If the point tag already exists, its existing value is replaced with the new value.
+Adds a point tag with the specified value.
+* For `addTag`, if the point tag already exists, its existing value is replaced with the new value.
+* For `addTagIfNotExists`, if the point tag already exists, its existing value is preserved.

 <font size="3"><strong>Parameters</strong></font>